MASILab/PreQual/README.md

     pe_axis
     [options]

-* Binding the freesurfer license is optional and only needed for Synb0-DisCo
+* Binding the freesurfer license is optional and only needed for Synb0-DisCo.
+Note that a license for freesurfer must be downloaded in order to make the freesurfer software tools operational: <https://surfer.nmr.mgh.harvard.edu/fswiki/License>.
 * Binding the tmp directory is necessary when running the image with `--contain`.
 * Binding --home is necessary for matlab since it uses home for temp storage.
 * `--nv` and `-B /path/to/cuda:/usr/local/cuda` are optional.
 See options `--eddy_cuda` and `--eddy_extra_args`. **GPU support is currently experimental.**